base-org/brand-kit/guides/editorial-style-guide.md

 ## About Base

-Base is an Ethereum Layer 2 (L2) offering a secure, low-cost, builder-friendly way for anyone, anywhere, to build onchain.
+Base is a secure, low-cost, builder-friendly Ethereum L2 built to bring the next billion users onchain.

 ## Critical Style Conventions